nbeaver/cmd_oysters/readme.rst

 Motivation
 ----------

-Ever bookmarked a useful shell one-liner and had trouble finding it later?
+Ever bookmarked a useful shell one-liner and `had trouble finding it later`_?

 Ever been stymied by a `man page without examples`_?